-Cats favor flat, shallow bowls because their whiskers do not touch the bowl while they eat to remain in the same position.
+Cats favor flat, shallow bowls because their whiskers do not touch the bowl while eating to remain in the same position.
 This is much more comfortable and less stressful.

 Whiskers are not just useful for navigation and hunting prey.
 Many animals also use their whiskers to communicate.
 Dogs, for example, can display their mood via their whiskers.
-An alert dog who is engaged with its environment will hold their whiskers upright.
-In contrast, a nervous dog will hold their whiskers flat to its face.
-If a dog feels threatened, it will flare its whiskers and then hold them forwards, pointing towards the perceived threat.
+An alert dog engaged with its environment will hold its whiskers upright.
+In contrast, a nervous dog will keep their whiskers flat to its face.
+If a dog feels threatened, it will flare its whiskers and then hold them forwards, pointing toward the perceived threat.

-There is a scientific belief that certain mice engage in barbering, or whisker nibbling, as a way of displaying dominance.
+There is a scientific belief that specific mice engage in barbering, or whisker nibbling, to display dominance.
 The dominant mouse will chew the whisker tips of a subordinate group member.
 This behavior is typically observed after a group hierarchy has been established.
-It is not known if there are other reasons why dominant individuals will chew the whiskers of subordinate group members.
+It is unknown if there are other reasons why dominant individuals will chew the whiskers of subordinate group members.

-Whiskers have lots of different uses, but there are many more interesting facts about whiskers that most people do not know.
+Whiskers have many different uses, but there are many more interesting facts about whiskers that most people do not know.

-- Each whisker grows from its own hair follicle, and they are rooted much deeper than body hair.
+- Each whisker grows from its hair follicle, rooted much deeper than body hair.